Short of IT Workers At Home, Israeli Startups Recruit Elsewhere

 That's fine for young people.
 I'm too fat and old (according to Slashdot) to be wearing a vest at work.

+You'll never get the stink of sales off of you now.
+The other engineers won't accept you, likely drive you out of the pack, to starve in the wilderness.

 Is there a shortage.
 Or just don't want to pay.
-(Score:2)
+(Score:4, Interesting)

 For most tech jobs you can actually pull any person off the street and train them to do the job that is required (I apologize for hurting the feelings of Slashdot readers).
 However a professional job, requires professional pay.
 Many companies just don't want to deal with that.
 So they outsource to cheaper countries, where they pick up their guys off the street and train them to work for less in their counties.